Neural Post-Einsteinian Test of General Relativity with the Third Gravitational-Wave Transient Catalog

-The ppE approach is theory-agnostic because a broad class of modifications to GR can be mapped to PN dephasings during the inspiral~\cite{Yunes:2009ke,Cornish:2011ys,Chatziioannou:2012rf,Sampson:2013lpa,Yunes:2016jcc,Tahura:2018zuq}, as long as the strength of the modification is reasonably small.
-For example, scalar Gauss--Bonnet (sGB) gravity~\cite{Metsaev:1986yb,Kanti:1995vq} and dynamical Chern--Simons (dCS) gravity~\cite{Jackiw:2003pm,Alexander:2009tp} contribute to a dephasing that starts at $-1$PN order and $2$ PN order, respectively.
-PpE tests (including the LVK implementation) examine GR against many theories within the above class of meta-models, taking into account only their leading PN-order contribution to the inspiral GW phase (and/or amplitude).
-So far, no deviations from GR have been reported~\cite{LIGOScientific:2016lio,LIGOScientific:2018dkp,LIGOScientific:2019fpa,LIGOScientific:2020tif,LIGOScientific:2021sio,LIGOScientific:2024elc,Nair:2019iur,Perkins:2021mhb,Schumacher:2023cxh,Liu:2024atc}, and thus, constraints on certain non-GR theories can be extracted by mapping the posteriors of ppE magnitude parameters back to theory-specific parameters (e.g.~coupling constants) (see~\cite{Nair:2019iur} for a set of examples).
+The ppE approach is theory agnostic because a broad class of modifications to GR can be mapped to PN dephasings during the inspiral~\cite{Yunes:2009ke,Cornish:2011ys,Chatziioannou:2012rf,Sampson:2013lpa,Yunes:2016jcc,Tahura:2018zuq}, as long as the strength of the modification is reasonably small.
+For example, scalar Gauss-Bonnet (sGB) gravity~\cite{Metsaev:1986yb,Kanti:1995vq} and dynamical Chern-Simons (dCS) gravity~\cite{Jackiw:2003pm,Alexander:2009tp} contribute to a dephasing that starts at $-1$PN order and $2$ PN order, respectively.
+PpE tests (including the LVK implementation) examine GR against many theories within the above class of metamodels, taking into account only their leading PN-order contribution to the inspiral GW phase (and/or amplitude).
+So far, no deviations from GR have been reported~\cite{LIGOScientific:2016lio,LIGOScientific:2018dkp,LIGOScientific:2019fpa,LIGOScientific:2020tif,LIGOScientific:2021sio,LIGOScientific:2024elc,Nair:2019iur,Perkins:2021mhb,Schumacher:2023cxh,Liu:2024atc,LIGOScientific:2025cmm}, and thus, constraints on certain non-GR theories can be extracted by mapping the posteriors of ppE magnitude parameters back to theory-specific parameters (e.g.,~coupling constants) (see~\cite{Nair:2019iur} for a set of examples).